Who We Are

 -

 WATER SOURCE: A supply of clean water available year-round and not susceptible to climate change or drought.
-The average cost of drilling a borehole in Southern Africa is over $10,000, and Intuba contracts out to reputable and trustworthy partners to drill our wells.
+The average cost of drilling a borehole in Sub-Saharan Africa is over $10,000, and Intuba contracts out to reputable and trustworthy partners to drill our wells.
 We will also evaluate existing boreholes to determine whether we need a new well or to rehabilitate an existing well.
 Water catchment projects are also part of the strategy that Intuba uses (Khomga, South Africa) if drilling a new well is not permitted or possible.

 -